finavi/finavi/README.md

 - 👋 Hi, I’m @finavi
 - 👀 I’m interested in Cybersecurity and Ethical Hacking
-- 🌱 I’m currently learning Penetration Testing Techniques
+- 🌱 I’m currently following the Offensive Security Certified Professional Learning Path
-- 📫 How to reach me vittoriofina@gmail.com
+- 📫 How to reach me vittoriofina+github@gmail.com

 <!---
 finavi/finavi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.